pikanezi/http/README.md

 Override of net/http and gorilla/pat golang library to use JSON with Request and ResponseWritter in a more easy way.

-Its purpose is to create web server sending and receiving JSON data in few lines.
+Its purpose is to create API service sending and receiving JSON data.

+On each Route, we can attach interceptors (which are simple HandlerFunc) to be called before, after or when an error is returned by the handler.

 See documentation of gorilla/pat here : http://www.gorillatoolkit.org/pkg/pat